ludocode/onramp/docs/virtual-machine.md

-### Version
+### Major Version

-The version field contains the version of the Onramp VM.
+The major version field contains the major version of the Onramp VM.

-The version of the Onramp VM described by this document is 4.
+The major version of the Onramp VM described by this document is 4.
 This field must contain the value 4 as a 32-bit little-endian word (`04 00 00 00`).

+This number is incremented whenever breaking changes are made to this spec.
+Compatibility between different major versions is limited.
+The core bootstrap process and the libc aim to remain compatible with version 2 VMs and later.
+Programs (usually via the libc) check the VM version on startup and will refuse to run if it is too old or too new.